tapanjo92/tapanjo92-Almanac-API/docs/project.md

 Based on extensive experience designing and scaling SaaS platforms, I've identified several critical enhancements:

-1. **Multi-Region Architecture**: Deploy across multiple AWS regions (us-east-1, eu-west-1, ap-southeast-2) from day one to serve global customers with ultra-low latency.
+1. **Authentication-First Architecture**: AWS Amplify Gen 2 with Cognito User Pools and Identity Pools as the mandatory authentication layer for all user interactions.
+2. **Single-Region Deployment**: Initial deployment in ap-south-1 (Mumbai) with future multi-region expansion capability.
-2. **Event-Driven Architecture**: Implement EventBridge for all async operations, enabling better decoupling and future extensibility.
+3. **Event-Driven Architecture**: Implement EventBridge for all async operations, enabling better decoupling and future extensibility.
-3. **API Versioning Strategy**: Build versioning into the API design from the start to ensure backward compatibility.
+4. **API Versioning Strategy**: Build versioning into the API design from the start to ensure backward compatibility.
-4. **Observability Stack**: Implement OpenTelemetry with X-Ray for distributed tracing and CloudWatch Logs Insights for centralized logging.
+5. **Observability Stack**: Implement OpenTelemetry with X-Ray for distributed tracing and CloudWatch Logs Insights for centralized logging.
-5. **Cost Optimization**: Leverage Lambda SnapStart for Java functions and Graviton2 processors where applicable.
+6. **Cost Optimization**: Leverage Lambda SnapStart for Java functions and Graviton2 processors where applicable.
-6. **Compliance Framework**: Build SOC 2 and GDPR compliance controls from the beginning.
+7. **Compliance Framework**: Build SOC 2 and GDPR compliance controls from the beginning with Cognito's built-in compliance features.

 ### 2.0 Product Specification